 I’ll be looking for a triple rainbow some time soon!

+They’re just some of my latest travel stories.
 Dare to share your most embarrassing or worst travel stories in the comments below?

 - So, that was my 30s…

 - 101 Ways Travel Changed Me

 - What’s it Like to Travel as a Gay Couple?